Bridging Model Reference Adaptive Control and Data Informativity

 \subsection{Contributions}

 This paper studies multi-variable MRAC using the framework of data informativity.
-The main contributions are as follows: \begin{itemize} \item We investigate the connection between data informativity for model reference control \cite{wang2024necessary} and data informativity for system identification (cf. Proposition \ref{TMC} \& Theorem \ref{TBm}).
+The main contributions are as follows: \begin{itemize} \item We establish a connection between data informativity for model reference control \cite{wang2024necessary} and data informativity for system identification (Proposition \ref{TMC} \& Theorem \ref{TBm}).
 Specifically, we show that data informativity for system identification is sufficient but not necessary for data informativity for model reference control.
 It becomes necessary only in special cases.
-This sets the stage for studying MRAC through the lens of data informativity. \item We propose an MRAC approach that only exploits data informativity for model reference control, without relying on data informativity for system identification or persistence of excitation conditions.
+This sets the stage for studying MRAC through the lens of data informativity. \item We provide two equivalent conditions for the existence of an adaptive law guaranteeing asymptotic convergence of the associated gains to a solution of the matching equations (Theorem \ref{Texist}).
+The first condition involves the solvability of the matching equations themselves.
+The second condition asserts that the underlying system is capable of generating data that are informative for model reference control. \item Following the existence analysis, we propose an MRAC approach that only exploits data informativity for model reference control, without relying on data informativity for system identification or persistence of excitation conditions.
 The framework relies on data informativity as in work by the authors on offline model reference control \cite{wang2024necessary}.
 However, we develop new conditions for data informativity for model reference control that can be checked online via linear algebra, as data are generated at every time step by the closed-loop system.